AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 SWizard

-SWizard is a user-friendly program (supported OS: MS Windows 2000, Windows XP) for postprocessing of spectral data.
+SWizard is a user-friendly program for postprocessing of spectral data.
 A spectrum is convoluted as a sum of Gaussian, Lorentzian, or pseudo-Voigt functions.

 For UV-Vis spectra, the program reads excitation energies and oscillator strengths directly from output files and produces electronic spectra of molecules in the ASCII data format.